verdaccio/verdaccio/website/docs/plugin-storage.md

 ## What's an Storage Plugin? {#whats-an-storage-plugin}

-Verdaccio by default uses a file system storage plugin [local-storage](https://github.com/verdaccio/local-storage).
-The default storge can be easily replaced, either using a community plugin or creating one by your own.
+Verdaccio by default uses a file system storage plugin [local-storage](https://github.com/verdaccio/verdaccio/tree/master/packages/plugins/local-storage).
+The default storage can be easily replaced, either using a community plugin or creating one by your own.

 ### API {#api}